ginstrom/paladin-novel/manuscript/chapter-02.md

 Pell's eyes glittered in the dim light filtering down from above.
 "Twelve steps from hatch to rail on the port side.
 I counted.
 But there's a coil of rope near the mainmast—could trip a man in the dark."

 "Good."
 Gond's mind worked through the sequence like a chess master planning moves.
-"Sim, how fast can you free yourself once you have keys?"
+"Sim, when we pass you the keys, free as many prisoners as you can."

-"Thirty heartbeats, perhaps forty."
+"I will."
 The priest's voice carried quiet certainty.
-"These locks are crude.
-But the others..."
-He gestured toward the rows of chained prisoners.

-"We can't save them all," Gond said, the words tasting like ash.
-"Free as many as you can, but you'll have no more than a minute to get over the rail."
+"Free as many as you can in 30 seconds, then follow us.
+We can't save them all," Gond said, the words tasting like ash.
+"Free as many as you can, but get to that rail within a minute or you're fish bait."

-Jord's breathing quickened.
-His shoulders hunched forward, every line of his body screaming impatience.
-"So we just leave the rest?
-Let them rot while we—"

-"We survive," Gond said firmly.
-"Dead heroes save no one."

-Pell leaned closer, his voice like silk over steel.
-"The crossbow guard—he's left-handed, favors his weak side when he draws.
-If we can get him to turn..."
+Gond held Sim's gaze until the man nodded reluctantly.

-"I'll handle the crossbow," Gond said.
+"I'll handle the crossbowman," Gond continued.
 "Pell, you get the keys and free Sim.
 Jord—"

 "I know what I'm doing," Jord growled, his fists clenching and unclenching in steady rhythm.